Leafield: Leafield Technical Centre

 A large radio transmission station was sited at Langley from 1912 until 1986.
 British Telecom redeveloped the site as a training college, but then closed the site in 1993.
 It was then used by Tom Walkinshaw Racing (TWR) as a motorsport development centre for the Arrows Formula One team, until the team's demise in the 2002 season.
 From the 2006 season until the 2008 season Leafield Technical Centre was the headquarters of the now-defunct Super Aguri F1 team.
 Menard Competition Technologies was based at Leafield Technical Centre in 2011.
 MCT has made the engines for Norton Motorcycles' range of Commando 961 models since 2009.
 In January 2012 Caterham F1 announced that they would be moving to Leafield from their original base at Hingham, Norfolk.
 Caterham F1 subsequently went bankrupt and the Technical Centre is now derelict.

 Amenities

-Leafield has two public houses: The Fox and The Pearl.
+Leafield has one public house:s The Fox.
 The Fox was closed for 15 months after Greene King Brewery shut it in January 2010.
-An independent lessee reopened it in April 2011 and it is now a free house.
-The Pearl used to be the Potter's Arms, the Spindleberry and the Navy Oak; it is now a Chinese restaurant, takeaway and bar.
-The Wychwood Way, a 37 mi circular walking trail, passes through Leafield Lower End.
+An independent lessee reopened it in April 2011 and it is now a free house..The Wychwood Way, a 37 mi circular walking trail, passes through Leafield Lower End.